-The DIN Rail enclosure and the DIN Rail modules must be grounded to a suitable single-point earth ground connection in the installation.
-A minimum 14AWG solid copper wire (or thicker, in accordance to local authorities) shall be used from the Protege system's earth connection points.
+The DIN rail enclosure and the DIN rail modules must be grounded to a suitable single-point earth ground connection in the installation.
+A minimum 14AWG solid copper wire (or thicker, in accordance with local authorities) shall be used from the Protege system's earth connection points.

-The DIN Rail enclosure includes an earth ground single-point link connection via the metallic enclosure.
-This single-point link is the Protege system's earth ground.
+The DIN rail enclosure includes an earth ground single-point link connection via the metallic enclosure.
+This singlepoint link is the Protege system's earth ground.
 All modules that have earth ground connections and that are installed in the same enclosure shall be connected to this single point.
 A single-point earth ground connection avoids the creation of ground loops in the system and provides a single reference point to earth ground.